 Even though they are a Guide Dang It because nothing hints about them, certain butterflies in Super Mario 64 turn into 1UP mushrooms if you let them approach you and land on your head.
 Knowing this, you're tempted to do this on every single butterfly you come across.
 However, some of them are actually bombs that slowly chase you when revealed.

-Ponpoko, a primitive single-screen platformer, had "?" pots that would release either bonus points or snakes.
+Ponpoko has "?" pots that release either bonus points or snakes.

 One Bonus Dungeon in Last Scenario is filled with killer save points.
 While they're fairly tough, there's also so many of them that it's almost always easy to pick them out after you fall for it the first time.
 The trick instead is to figure out how to get through the dungeon while fighting as few of them as possible, since they act as respawning roadblocks, and one part forces you to backtrack through a section of the dungeon while on a time limit.